daniel-salmon/flask-docker-nginx/README.md

 ```

 Finally, in the `docker-compose.yml` file we've ensured that both the Flask app
-and the Nginx server are able to access the same Unix socket by declaring a
+and the Nginx server are able to access the _same_ Unix socket
-volume called `app-volume` and listing it as one of the volumes for each
+`/tmp/uwsgi.sock` by declaring a volume called `app-volume` and mounting it in
-service.
+the same place for both services.